 If pharmaceutical intervention is contraindicated or is not adequate to control your cat's pain, there are other therapies to try.
 These can include:

 - Herbal remedies

 - Massage therapy

 Acupuncture can be effective at alleviating pain and improving the quality of life.
 A class IV therapy laser is one of the newest therapies in use for pain relief.
 This is an FDA-approved treatment that only takes a few minutes for a veterinarian to perform, and it can be used for nearly all causes of pain, except cancer.

 A poor appetite is often an indication of illness in cats.
 This can be a tough symptom to treat if the underlying medical problem cannot be resolved.
-Prolonged anorexia can lead to hepatic lipidosis, a condition in which a cat builds up fat within the liver cells, ultimately leading to liver failure.
+Anorexia, even for short periods, can lead to hepatic lipidosis, a condition in which a cat builds up fat within the liver cells, ultimately leading to liver failure.
 For a cat with a terminal illness, you can try several approaches to help improve nutrition intake and appetite.

-According to Assistfeed.com, you can hand feed your cat using a variety of techniques.
+You can hand feed your cat using a variety of techniques.
 These can include using a finger or a syringe to place the food within your cat's mouth.
-Other methods involve heating up the food, offering a variety of foods (dry and canned), or even giving human foods such as plain chicken, cold cuts or canned tuna.
+Other methods involve heating up the food, offering a variety of foods (dry and canned), or even giving human foods such as plain chicken, cold cuts, or canned tuna.